Skip to main content

 Single-region backup

-Use this script to create a single KMS key in the same region as the cluster.
+Use this script to create a single AWS KMS key in the same Region as the cluster.

 What the script does:

-- Creates a KMS key with the required policy for Camunda access.
+• Creates an AWS KMS key with the required policy for Camunda access.

 Instructions: